What is a CV Headline? Plus How to Write One

 The terms of ‘CV headline’ and ‘CV title’ are often used interchangeably, but they can mean different things.
 A CV title tends to be a short heading of three or four words, which clearly and simply states your job title or profession, with minimal extra details.
 A CV headline, on the other hand, can be a slightly longer heading that introduces some detail about your skills and experience.

 Whether you choose a CV title or CV heading depends on how persuasive you want your CV to appear.
 If you’d prefer to let the content of the document speak for itself, you may wish to use a conventional title.
 CV titles may also be suitable for traditional professional roles or sectors.
-However, if you’re applying for jobs in a particularly competitive industry or role, and you want to create a document that instantly engages the reader, a CV headline might be useful.
+However, if you’re applying for jobs in a particularly competitive industry or role, and you want to create a document that instantly engages the reader, a headline for your CV might be useful.

 Expert tip: